docker-ci/docker-ci/docs/features.md

 ## Be Tested

 Running scripts before deployment was never that easy.
-Pick a build, and execute any command.
+Pick a build, execute a command.
 Docker-ci will keep track on what's happening, and kill further execution if "0" code detected.

 ```python